Warning: Your browser may not be able to render this page correctly.

 (Besides my husband and family—and books, of course!—in alphabetical order, because I couldn't possibly rank them…)

-I love cooking, and I have more cookbooks than I'll ever be able to use…yet I still keep buying them.
-I also seek new recipes in newspapers, magazines, and on the Internet almost daily.
+I love cooking, and I have more recipes than I'll ever be able to use…yet I still keep searching for more and typing them into my recipe file.
 It's a sickness!
 I get bored making the same thing over and over, so I'm constantly subjecting my family to new dishes that sometimes work brilliantly but other times tank.
 I'm always running to the market for some odd ingredient instead of using what I have on hand, I'm terribly messy in the kitchen, and I hate cleaning up, so why do I do this all the time?
 Why not just settle on a few simple favorites like a normal person?

 I love playing games.
 Video games?
 Yes!
 Card games?
 Yes!
 Board games?
 Yes!
 Here are a few of my current favorites: